 - Understands longer, harder sentences such as "When we get to the store, we'll get some ice cream" - Understands routines.
 For example, she gets her shoes and coat when you say "We're going to the store"

-- Talks using short sentences - Sentences are often "telegraphic," for example, "Doggie sleep outside" - Responds to more complex questions (i.e., what/where) - Often talks to him or herself to practice putting words together - Uses present tense (i.e., The dog sleeps.) - Can tell about some feelings - Sometimes uses /-ing/ and plural /-s/ word endings, and prepositions - Speech is usually understood by family members
+- Talks using short sentences

+- Sentences are often "telegraphic."
+For example, "Doggie sleep outside"

+- Responds to some wh-questions

+- Often talks to him or herself during play

+- Typically uses the present tense (i.e., The dog sleeps.)